Habits, Not Hacks: Stories and Strategies for Grad School That Stick

 Our goal is to infuse the grad school conversation with emotional intelligence, resilience, and sustainable success - exactly what many students crave but often struggle to articulate.
 This story-driven, reflective series tailored for the unique challenges of academic life.
 Through short essays, mini-memoirs, and hard-earned lessons, we spotlight small but meaningful habits that make academic life more livable and less overwhelming.

-Bonus: Each habit also comes with a companion PI/Supervisor Edition, because sustainable success in grad school isn’t a solo effort.
+Each habit also comes with a companion PI/Supervisor Edition, because sustainable success in grad school isn’t a solo effort.

 Read More